LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 I do recognize the usage of recursion for general applications.
 Some problems may just be too complex for iterative implementations like trees or parsing a JSON.
 Unless you are using a purely functional language, recursion can be avoided, but it is more of an avoid it if you can for general programming.

+\* The calling convention of the architecture would determine if a parameter is added to the stack or a register

 #### Goto